edwardtufte/tufte-css/README.md

 [https://edwardtufte.github.io/tufte-css/](https://edwardtufte.github.io/tufte-css/)
 is the best overview of the project.

-To use Tufte CSS on your own HTML page, just copy `tufte.css` and the `et-book` font directory to your project and add the following to your HTML doc's head
+To use Tufte CSS, just copy `tufte.css` and the `et-book` font directory to your project and add the following to your HTML doc's head block:
-block:

 ```html
 <link rel="stylesheet" href="tufte.css"/>
 ```

-All the other files can be ignored, as they are merely used by the demonstration document.
+All other files in the repository can be ignored, as they are merely used by the demonstration document.

 Contributing
 -